Crest Capital Review: Explore Equipment Financing Options, Borrower Requirements, Terms & Fees

 Crest’s equipment financing options are very comprehensive; agreements don’t involve any liens or collateral beyond the equipment being financed, but the company is discerning about who it works with.
 You’ll need to have been in business for two years and have a credit rating of 650 or higher.

 If you’re looking at the box above, you might be overwhelmed by some unfamiliar terminology.
-Generally speaking, leases fall into two broad types: ones designed to facilitate ownership by the lessee (the person/business seeking the lease) and those that treat the lessee as a temporary operator of the equipment.
+Generally speaking, there are two broad types of leases: ones designed to facilitate ownership by the lessee (the person/business seeking the lease) and those that treat the lessee as a temporary operator of the equipment.

 If you’re pretty confident you want to own the equipment long-term after your lease term ends, there are a number of options.
 An equipment financing agreement (EFA) is a loan that is structured a bit like a lease, except that liability for the equipment is transferred to you as though you were the owner.
 While you’re unlikely to notice a huge difference on your end, an EFA is technically a loan and is governed by state laws addressing interest rates and similar matters.

 Moving along the continuum, you have the $1 buyout lease.
 Like an EFA, it’s meant to fully finance the equipment’s cost, but unlike an EFA, it’s still technically a lease.
 At the end of the term, you symbolically buy the equipment for $1.

 Because these leases fully cover the equipment’s cost, expect higher monthly payments with EFAs and $1 buyouts.

 However, if you want the option to return the equipment, you might be more interested in 10% option leases or fair market value leases.
 These leases feature smaller monthly payments.
 At the end of the term, you have the option to renew, buy, or return the equipment to the lessor (Crest Capital, in this case).
 If you choose to buy, you’ll pay a price determined by the type of lease, usually equal to a percentage of the equipment’s cost or its current fair market value.